Sikvoyo/sikvoyo-website/README.md

 # Made with:

 Plain HTML and CSS.
 React.js framework.
-Deployed with Netlify
+Deployed with Netlify.
+You can see all NPM packages I used in package.json of course